08 August 2022

 Senyorita explained that a lack of awareness has contributed to patients believing they are cured once they have become asymptomatic.
 They then stop taking their medication before the 6-8 months typically needed to complete tuberculosis treatment.

 These “Lost to Follow-Up” (or LFU) patients then unknowingly infect others around them.
-Some customs and traditions in Papua and West Papua contribute to this.
 Many communities still practice the custom of living together in one large house, with as many as 10 to 20 extended family members.
 In more traditional communities, people chew food before giving it to their babies.
 A patient who stops taking their medication will severely increase the risk of infecting others.

 “According to the Integrated Tuberculosis Information System application, there were 3620 tuberculosis cases in Papua and 3473 cases in West Papua in 2017, with LFU accounting for 25.9% of patients under medication in Papua, with 19% in the Jayapura Regency,” Senyorita said, while also explaining that because of the long term nature of tuberculosis medication, newer conclusive data might not be available yet.